Skip to content

 Qualifying projects

 R&D relief can only be claimed by companies that have incurred expenditure on qualifying R&D projects that are relevant to the company’s trade.
 A project should address an area of scientific or technological uncertainty and be innovative.
 The innovation needs to be an improvement in the overall knowledge in the relevant field of research, not just an advancement for the company.
-Qualifying projects could include those which:

 An important point to appreciate is that the activity does not have to create something completely new from scratch.
 It could include:

-• developing a product that exists but where there is some technological uncertainty which can be improved
+• Developing a product that exists but where there is some technological uncertainty which can be improved.

-• making an appreciable improvement to a product or process eg exploring new cost effective materials which will allow a product to perform better.
+• Making an appreciable improvement to a product or process e.g. exploring new cost-effective materials which will allow a product to perform better.

 Companies should document the uncertainties and planned innovation at the start of a project to provide evidence to support an R&D claim.